carrierdown/mutateful/README.md

 > &mdash; Matt Black, co-founder of Ninja Tune & Coldcut.

 ## Concept
-`mutate4l` reimagines Ableton Live's session view as a spreadsheet-like live coding setup.
+`mutateful` reimagines Ableton Live's session view as a spreadsheet-like live coding setup.
 You add formulas to dynamically shuffle, arpeggiate, constrain, scale, retrigger, and otherwise transform clips in myriad ways.
 Formulas operate on other clips and/or textual inputs to produce new clips.
-Unlike most experimental sequencers, `mutate4l` leverages Live's built-in sequencing functionality, allowing you to use any existing MIDI clip as a source of fresh inspiration.
+Unlike most experimental sequencers, `mutateful` leverages Live's built-in sequencing functionality, allowing you to use any existing MIDI clip as a source of fresh inspiration.

 ## Installing